Deeps032/delta-demo/README.md

 # delta-demo
-This is about git &amp; github services
+This is about git &amp; github services..